 When the first version of WhatsApp was launched, it wasn’t even a messaging app.
 All users could do was update their statuses, which could be seen by other people in their network.

-WhatsApp saw an increase in user traction after Apple launched Push notifications in June 2009, which allowed users to be pinged when someone in their network updated their status.
-Users liked this functionality so much that they began to use the app to ping one another, which led to the pivot of turning the app into an instant mobile messaging service.
+WhatsApp saw an increase in user traction after Apple launched Push notifications in June 2009, allowing users to be pinged when someone in their network updated their status.
+Users liked this functionality so much that they began to use the app to ping one another, leading to the pivot of the app to an instant mobile messaging service.

 A 2012 post on the WhatsApp blog titled “Why we don’t sell ads” lays out why the founders disliked ads and were not keen on ad-based monetization.